About Rachel Nicolson

 - ExxonMobil on all litigation emanating from the LNG Project in PNG;

-- Chevron in China and other clients on design and implementation of project-level grievance mechanisms;
+- Numerous clients on design and implementation of company wide and also project-level grievance mechanisms;

-- BHP Billiton on PRRT-related proceedings in the Federal Court and various tax disputes concerning Olympic Dam;
+- BHP on PRRT-related proceedings in the Federal Court and various tax disputes concerning Olympic Dam;

 - AngloGold Ashanti and ExxonMobil on various tenement related disputes in Australia and PNG respectively;